grexor/pubscan/README.md

 ## Changelog

+* 202605: v3, switched from parsing PubMed records to OpenAlex formatted data, with only considering authors ORCID records to result in author name disambiguation
 * 202510: v2, Faster and simpler SQLite backend, mobile friendly
 * 202412: v1, Initial interface with a Mysql database